|

 - Beat the Band

 an all-black musical.
-Great fun musical numbers include super
+Some super

 jitterbug routines.